Rediscovering the Joy of Photography - A Personal Journey

 I heavily edited my photos today.
 They are still bad, but I salvaged one shot with that amazing little Ricoh.
 But I owe Joakim that I never once got as physically close as someone would normally do.
 I never once cropped as much as possible, I never once forgot about lines, and I never ever stopped thinking about my surroundings and if people would notice, and if I had any right to do what I was doing.
 For a few hours there, I felt like another person altogether, and I enjoyed it.
 I would try it again.

-Follow us on Instagram and Threads to get the latest updates.
+Follow us on Instagram to get the latest updates.